Cameo Carving: The Art of Transforming Shell and Stone

 The largest cameo created in the ancient world was the Gemma Augustea, meaning ”gem of Augustus.”
-This gigantic cameo, created during the reign of Emporer Augustus, was carved by Dioskourides from Arabic onyx.
+This gigantic cameo, created during the reign of Emperor Augustus, was carved by Dioskourides from Arabic onyx.
 The impressive medallion consists of two reliefs depicting a crowded narrative with a political message.

-Cameos of Medieval Times were typically carved from carnelian, chalcedony and jasper.
+Cameos of medieval times were typically carved from carnelian, chalcedony, and jasper.
 Christian religious motifs were popular, and many cameos functioned as symbolic amulets and reliquary decorations.

 Cameos of the Renaissance were usually collected and displayed in cabinets.
 As their popularity grew, they were made into jewelry and other decorative objects.
 The trend for cameo jewelry quickly spread throughout Renaissance Europe, and many royal families supported this glyptic art form.
 King Henry IV of France and Elizabeth I commissioned their cameo portraits.
 Pope Paul II also cherished these tiny treasures and donned several cameo rings.

 Josiah Wedgwood’s Homage to Cameos